gregrickaby/nextjs-github-pages/README.md

 👉 [View the deployed app](https://gregrickaby.github.io/nextjs-github-pages/) 🚀

 Now with Next.js 13 App Router support!
+If you're looking for Pages Router support [click here](https://github.com/gregrickaby/nextjs-github-pages/releases/tag/pages_dir).

+---

+## Configure Next.js

 > ⚠️ Heads up!
 Github Pages _does not_ support serverless or edge functions.
 This means dynamic functionality will be disabled.
 [Learn more](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports#unsupported-features)

----

-## Configure Next.js

 First, you need to configure Next.js to support static exports.
 To do this, specifiy the output type as `export`, set the base path, and disable automatic image optimization [since dynamic features don't work](https://nextjs.org/blog/next-12-3#disable-image-optimization-stable) with static exports.